NguyenPhuongNghi/Credit-Default-Analysis/README.md

 ## :three: Tools used:
 - Power BI (Power Query, DAX measures, Visuals)
 ## :four: Dashboard Structure:
-:one: **Overall Loan Portfolio:** analyzes the distribution and characteristics of loan disbursement across different customer segments and financial metrics.
+1️⃣ **Overall Loan Portfolio:** analyzes the distribution and characteristics of loan disbursement across different customer segments and financial metrics.
-:two: **Internal Default Risk:** explores loan default patterns, risk indicators, and how default rate varies by credit profile and borrower demographics.
+<br>2️⃣ **Internal Default Risk:** explores loan default patterns, risk indicators, and how default rate varies by credit profile and borrower demographics.
-:three: **External Credit History:** analyzes how customers’ external credit behavior (number of active loans, avg outstanding debts, etc) affects their default risk.
+<br>3️⃣ **External Credit History:** analyzes how customers’ external credit behavior (number of active loans, avg outstanding debts, etc) affects their default risk.
 - Each page has a INFO button to display the meaning of each KPI and a FILTER button to filter by demographics
 - Illustration:
     + Info: